Book your 15 min FREE consultation with our Chiropractor.

 Each of these factors can cause your body to produce tough, dense scar tissue in the affected area.
 This scar tissue binds up and ties down tissues that need to move freely.
 As scar tissue builds up, muscles become shorter and weaker, tension on tendons can cause tendonitis, and nerves can become trapped.
 This can cause reduced range of motion, loss of strength, and pain.
 If a nerve is trapped you may also feel tingling, numbness, and weakness.

 At gesund Dr. Joseph Csumrik can assess your soft tissues relating to the pain you may feel.
-Using her hands to evaluate the texture, tone and movement of soft tissues and identifying targets for treatment will be part of your initial assessment and each subsequent appointment.
+Using his hands to evaluate the texture, tone and movement of soft tissues and identifying targets for treatment will be part of your initial assessment and each subsequent appointment.
 Abnormal tissues are treated by the combination of tension with very specific patient movements.